chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > How serious are you about this opportunity?

 I'm very motivated to join Sungrow.
 I was really impressed by sungrow's mission "clean power for all".
-It's is exactly the kind of impactful project I'm looking to contribute to.
+I'm genuinely excited about this opportunity.

+> Are there any factors that might prevent you from accepting an offer?

+No, there are no factors that would prevent me from accepting an offer.

 ### Job & Work